Your Guide to the 2019 Super Bowl Halftime Controversy

 The Supporting Acts: Travis Scott and Big Boi

-While many speculated that Cardi B would join Maroon 5 for the halftime since the artists collaborated on Maroon 5’s 2017 song, “Girls Like You,” a rep for the Bronx rapper strongly denied the claims, telling Page Six that she was “not particularly interested in participating because of how she feels about Colin Kaepernick and the whole movement;” instead, Cardi will be performing alongside her “Finesse” collaborator, two-time halftime show veteran and vocal advocate for hip hop at Super Bowl LII, Bruno Mars, at the Super Bowl Music Fest.
-Instead, rapper Travis Scott and Outkast’s Big Boi will be performing at Super Bowl LII with Maroon 5, decisions that have been slammed by both their peers and fans.
+While many speculated that Cardi B would join Maroon 5 for the halftime since the artists collaborated on Maroon 5’s 2017 song, “Girls Like You,” a rep for the Bronx rapper strongly denied the claims, telling Page Six that she was “not particularly interested in participating because of how she feels about Colin Kaepernick and the whole movement;” instead, Cardi will be performing alongside her “Finesse” collaborator, two-time halftime show veteran and vocal advocate for hip hop at Super Bowl LIII, Bruno Mars, at the Super Bowl Music Fest.
+Instead, rapper Travis Scott and Outkast’s Big Boi will be performing at Super Bowl LIII with Maroon 5, decisions that have been slammed by both their peers and fans.
 Scott, especially, has received public critique for his decision to be a part of the 2019 show, being called out directly via Twitter by rapper Meek Mill and public figures like Rev. Al Sharpton and Michael B. Jordan expressing their disapproval of his role in the halftime show.

 In a statement to Billboard, Scott said he refused to participate in the halftime show unless the NFL would make a joint donation with him to an organization fighting for social justice; Scott made a $500,000 donation alongside the NFL to Dream Corps and is planning to work with the NFL on additional projects.